jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 * Open your apps `red5-web.properties` which is under `webapps/<app_name>/WEB-INF`
 * Add `settings.dataChannelWebHook` property and assign your web hook url
-* Save the file and sestart the server
+* Save the file and restart the server
 ```
 sudo service antmedia restart
 ```